 - Reset the rhythm or control the rate

 The strategy you and your doctor choose depends on many factors, including whether you have other problems with your heart and if you're able to take medications that can control your heart rhythm.
-In some cases, you may need more invasive treatment, such as medical procedures using catheters or surgery.
+In some cases, you may need a more invasive treatment, such as medical procedures using catheters or surgery.

 In some people, a specific event or an underlying condition, such as a thyroid disorder, may trigger atrial fibrillation.
 Treating the condition causing atrial fibrillation may help relieve your heart rhythm problems.
 If your symptoms are bothersome or if this is your first episode of atrial fibrillation, your doctor may attempt to reset the rhythm.